 We continue to work with stakeholders and customers to navigate the path back to work in a COVID-safe way.
 We regularly update this page as restrictions ease, so keep checking back.

-These FAQs relate to the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 3) 2020 by Minister Hazzard and the Statement of Regulatory Intent in regards to the Liquor Act 2007 and the Statement of Regulatory Intent in regards to the Registered Clubs Act 1976 – both made by Commissioner Webb.
+These FAQs relate to the Public Health (COVID-19 Restrictions on Gatherings and Movement Order (No 4) 2020 by Minister Hazzard and the Statement of Regulatory Intent in regards to the Liquor Act 2007 and the Statement of Regulatory Intent in regards to the Registered Clubs Act 1976 – both made by Commissioner Webb.

 What you can and can’t do under the rules

 This page contains general advice for the liquor and gaming industry.
 For the most up-to-date advice on restrictions, please visit the COVID-19 web page.

 All hospitality venues must complete a COVID Safety Plan under the Public Health Orders.

 COVID-19 Safety Plans are comprehensive checklists designed by NSW Health and approved by the Chief Health Officer.